-On the expanses of Penken
+In the Penken

 Mayrhofen lies below under the clouds.

-View from Knorren (2081 m) to Penken station.
+View from Knorren (2081 m) to the Penken station.

-Penkenskaya “basin” from the upper station of the 150er-Tux lift
+Penken “hollow” from the upper station of the 150er-Tux lift

 Such preparation for “festivals” in Mayrhofen is a common thing

-Mayrhofen 2019: how to get there, where to stay, what to see
+Mayrhofen 2019: How to get there, where to stay, what to see

 Mayrhofen